jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### Introduction

 One of the nicer features of WordPres is that you can just paste a Youtube URL in the content (on a new line) and WordPress transforms this into an embed code.
+This script does the same for Jekyll.

 ### How it works

-This script adds the code below to your footer.
+The following script is being added to your footer.

 [expand]